marshallair/Zoho-CRM/FieldMerge/README.txt

 FieldMerge() OPERATORS
     Between blocks{}, operators can be used to create compound evaluations:
         OPERATOR	DESC											RETURNS
-        ==          equals                                          true if two values are equal, false otherwise.
-Errors return a false.
         +			add or concatenate								if one value is a string, concat and return string, otherwise, add and return number.
 If both are boolean, perform logical AND.
         -			subtract										number or null if both values are not numbers.
         *			multiply										number or null if both values are not numbers.